ChienKangLu/readingnote/clean_code/clean-code.md

 - ***Code should be literate***

   - The code should be composed in such a form as to make it readable by humans.

+- ***Clean code always looks like it was written by someone who cares*.
+There is nothing you can do to make it better**

+- ***Simple code***

+  - ***Runs all tests***

+  - ***Contains no duplication*** (Reduced duplication)

+    - When the same thing is done over and over, it's a sign that there is an idea in out mind that is not well represented in the code.

+  - ***Expresses all the design ideas that are in the system*** (High expressiveness)

+    - Meaningful names

+    - Whether an object or method is doing more than one thing

+      - Object: it needs to be broken into two or more objects.

+      - Method: use the Extract Method refactoring on it, resulting in one method that says more clearly what it does.

+  - ***Early building of simple abstractions***

+- ***You know you are working on clean code when each routine you read turns out to be pretty much what you expected***

+  - When you read clean code you won't be surprised at all.

+  - Programs that are *that* clean are so profoundly well written that you don't even notice it.

+  - Beautiful code make the language look like it was made for the problem!
+So it's our responsibility to make the language look simple!

+  - It is not the language that makes programs appear simple.
+It is the programmer that make the language appear simple.

+### School of thought

+- Don't make the mistake of thinking that we are somehow "right" in any absolute sense. ***There are other schools and other masters that have just as much claim to professionalism as we.***

+- The recommendations in this book are things that we have thought long and hard about.
+We have leaned them through decades of experience and repeated trial and error. ***So whether you agree or disagree, it would be a shame if you did not see and respect, out point of view***.

+### We Are Authors

+- The next time you write a line of code, remember you are an author, writing for readers who will judge your effort.

+- You get the drift. the ratio of time spent reading vs. writing is well over 10:1.

+- We are *constantly* reading old code as part of the effort to write new code.

+- *Making it easy to read actually makes it easier to write*.

+### The Boy Scout Rule

+- *Leave the campground cleaner than you found*.

+- Isn't continuous improvement an intrinsic part of professionalism? absolutely yes!

+### Prequel and Principles

+- *Agile Software Development: Principles, Patterns, and Practices (PPP)*

+- Single Responsibility Principle (SRP)

+- Open Closed Principle (OCP)

+- Dependency Inversion Principle (DIP)

+### Conclusion

+- Books on are don't promise to make you an artist.
+All it can do is show you the thought processes of good programmers and the tricks, techniques, and tools that they use.